missinglink/naivedb/README.md

 It would be hard to make something that did less.

----

 ## Create your database

-Yep, those 2 squiggy brackets are your whole database, deal with it.
+Yep, those 2 squiggly brackets are your whole database, deal with it.

 ```bash
 echo '{}' > /tmp/database.json